JMarzec/Transcriptomics-data-integration/README.md

 # Pipeline for integrative analysis of transcriptomics data

+This repository describes a systematic analytical framework developed to integrate gene expression data from various RNA-seq and microarray platforms.<br><br>
 The pipeline starts with raw signal intensity files for microarrays and raw or read-count files for RNA-seq platforms.
 It contains four main stages: *quality control (QC)*, *pre-processing*, *summarisation* and *integrative analysis*.
 The workflow annotated with algorithms applied at individual steps is presented below:

 <img src="Figures/GE_analysis_overview.jpg" width="60%">